 - Your child's healthcare provider will examine your child and ask about symptoms.
 Tell the provider if your child has traveled recently.
 Your child's blood, urine, or saliva may be tested for infection.

-- Newborns who are delivered by infected mothers may be tested for Zika virus.
+- Newborns who are delivered by infected mothers will be tested for Zika virus.
 Blood may be taken from your newborn, the placenta, or the umbilical cord.
+Fluid may also be taken from your baby's cerebral spinal fluid (CSF).
+CSF surrounds your baby's brain and spinal cord.
 Your newborn may need an ultrasound to check the size of his or her skull and brain.
 If your newborn tests positive for Zika virus, he or she may need other tests.
 These tests will check for health problems caused by Zika, such as trouble hearing.

 How is Zika virus treated?

 There is no treatment for Zika virus.
 Your child may be monitored in the hospital.
 Medicine may be given to manage your child's symptoms.
 This may include medicine to decrease pain and fever.

 Zika virus may cause temporary or permanent weakness or paralysis.
 Rarely, Zika virus may become life-threatening.

 What can I do to manage my child's symptoms?

 - Give your child plenty of liquids as directed.
 Liquids can prevent dehydration.
 Ask how much liquid to give your child each day and which liquids are best for him or her.

 - Have your child rest as directed.
 Ask your child's healthcare provider when he or she can return to normal activities.